 How many times can you take the ASVAB?

 If you are not happy with the score you received on the initial ASVAB test you took, you can retake the ASVAB up to two more times.
-There is a required waiting period, however, between each test retake.
+There is a required waiting period, between each retake.

-In order to take the ASVAB a second time, the required waiting period is one month from the initial test date.
+To take the ASVAB a second time, the required waiting period is one month from the initial test date.

-In order to take the ASVAB a third time, the required waiting period is six months from the time you took the ASVAB the second time.
+To take the ASVAB a third time, the required waiting period is six months from the time you took the ASVAB the second time.

 How long are ASVAB scores good for?